 What is Peri/Menopause?

 Throughout a woman’s life, she experiences various reproductive changes.
 Perimenopause usually occurs in the early to late 40s; however, for some women, it starts as early as the late 30s.
-This stage begins the final reproductive shift, where a woman transitions out of menstruation, and her body slows the production of eggs and estrogen.
+This stage begins the final reproductive shift, where a woman transitions out of menstruation, and her body slows the production of eggs and estrogen.After a woman’s moon time is absent for 13 months, she is officially in “menopause.”
+Culturally, menopause marks the moment a woman enters the stage of deeper wisdom and understanding.
+She has cycled through the phases of being a maiden and a mother, and she now represents the wise, well-aged crone.

-As someone who has recently experienced (and is still experiencing) the rites of passage of menopause, Yvonne understands that this can be a demanding physical and psychological time for many women — especially living in a Western culture that lauds youth-oriented and patriarchal constructs.
+As someone who has recently experienced (and is still experiencing) the rites of passage of menopause, I understand that this can be a demanding physical and psychological time for many women — especially living in a Western culture that lauds youth-oriented and patriarchal constructs.
 It’s easy to slip into the mindset of not feeling your worthiness when experiencing peri-menopause and menopause, but various cultures view this chapter with honor and respect for the wise woman spirit.

 Peri/Menopause Through Varying Cultural Lenses